walu2/euruko-challenge-2018/README.md

 Please note that you are not allowed to use the `Prime` class from the ruby stdlib.

 #### 2. Water bucket problem
 You have two buckets of capacity x and y litres, respectively.
-You have to use these buckets to measure z litres of water, where z < y.
+You have to use these buckets to measure z litres of water in the least amount of steps possible, where z < y.

 Initially, both buckets are empty and you can assume an infinite supply of water to fill the buckets with.